Wilhelman/Temple-Escape/docs/readme.md

 ### Innovations
 * Player and enemy animations are read from an xml file.
 * Spawn enemy points are created with Tiled and read from the tmx file of the map.
-* Pause menu implmented.
+* Pause menu impelmented.
-* You can change game language in settings: english, spanish, catalan and even klington if you don't belong to ur planet!
+* You can change game language (dictionary read froma an xml file) in settings: available in english, spanish, catalan... and even klingon if you don't belong to our planet!

 ## **Tools used**
 * IDE: Microsoft Visual Studio 2017